leosimoes/CanadaDataJobs-DataPreparation-PrototypeDashboard/README.md

 ## Files
 The project files are:
 - `dashboard/DashboardPrototype-CanadaDataJobs.jpg`: image of the dashboard prototype;
+- `dashboard/DashboardPrototype-CanadaDataJobs-V2.jpg`: image of version 2 of the dashboard prototype;
 - `dashboard/DashboardPrototype-CanadaDataJobs.pbix`: Microsoft Power BI file for the dashboard prototype;
 - `dashboard/DashboardPrototype-CanadaDataJobs.pdf`: pdf with image of the dashboard prototype;
 - `data/linkedin_canada.csv`: original data obtained from Kaggle;